RoyalNordics/EGO/docs/development-status.md

 # EGO Custom Bags - Development Status

-## Current Status: MVP (Minimum Viable Product)
+## Current Status: MVP (Minimum Viable Product) - Backend Deployed

-As of March 26, 2025, the EGO Custom Bags website has reached its initial MVP stage with core functionality implemented.
+As of March 29, 2025, the EGO Custom Bags website has reached its initial MVP stage with core functionality implemented.
+The backend has been deployed to Render.
 This document tracks the current development status, completed features, and pending tasks.

 ## Completed Features